hypo69/hypo/pytest/gemini/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Content Ideas for June.None.md

 1. **No Code to Test:** The provided input is markdown, not Python code.
 There are no functions or methods to write tests for.
 I've added placeholder comments to show how tests *would* be written if there was Python code to analyze and verify.
 You'll need to provide the relevant Python code to create real test cases.

-2. **Example Test Structure:** The placeholder examples illustrate using `pytest.mark.parametrize` to make tests more efficient and readable when you need to test multiple inputs with expected outputs.
+2. **Example Test Structure:** The placeholder examples illuStarte using `pytest.mark.parametrize` to make tests more efficient and readable when you need to test multiple inputs with expected outputs.
 If a function doesn't take multiple inputs or you only need to test a couple of scenarios, the structure can be simplified.

 3. **Error Handling:** The examples also show how to use `pytest.raises` to test for exceptions.
 This is crucial for robust tests.
 You should test how the function handles invalid inputs and unexpected situations to ensure it doesn't crash.